About Annalece

 Why, you ask?
 My daughter received scholarships and my son a fellowship for their respective bachelor’s and master’s programs and needed a place to live.

-Truth be told it was an excuse to own an antique home…one of my favorite things.
+Truth be told it provided an excuse to own an antique home…one of my favorite things.

 Little did I know I was about to come into direct contact with the past, and in such an intimate way.